Skip to main content

 Specializing in all-natural, sustainable and artisanal food, Element fits right into the profile of the new Poblacion crowd.
 My friends and I dropped by for afternoon drinks and an early dinner.

-Artisalal Cheese platter (For sharing Php790, small Php490)
+Artisanal Cheese platter (For sharing Php790, small Php490)

 We started our afternoon with a lovely cheese platter with items imported from France.
 The platter contained wedges of Roquefort, Brillat-Savarin, St. Nectaire and Brun de Noix.
 The Roquefort, a kind of blue cheese, was my favorite.
 I’m ashamed to say that I had quite a bit more than my fair share of cheese.

-Each one had its own distinct flavor and texture. paired with some walnuts, raisins, grapes and a side salad, the cheese platter is a meal in itself.
+Each one had its own distinct flavor and texture.
+Paired with some walnuts, raisins, grapes and a side salad, the cheese platter is a meal in itself.
 The classic wine and cheese combo was completed by glasses of organic house wine.
 We were able to sample a white, red and rose variety.
 I’m partial to rose but all of their house wines were obviously curated carefully and are of the highest quality.
 It’s also a steal for only Php190 a glass!

 Speaking of drinks, we were also able to try a pre-mixed lambanog cocktail called Barik. the locally-bottled drink is another homage to local artisanal products, which is the restaurant’s main thrust.
 They want to serve traditional French cuisine and introduce the French dining lifestyle while using locally produced and biodynamic ingredients.